This article is for employees at organizations with SSO turned on. If you don't know whether you have SSO, ask your manager or plan admin.

 Create your Dashlane account with SSO

 After your admin has added you to your organization's Dashlane plan, you’ll receive an invite email from Dashlane or an invite link from your admin.
 When you select to join, you’ll be taken to a webpage where you can create your Dashlane account.
-Then you'll have to install the extension to log in to your Dashlane account.
+Then you'll have to install the Dashlane browser extension to log in to your Dashlane account.

-If you've already installed the Dashlane extension in your browser, you'll be prompted to create an account using the extension instead.
+If you've already installed the extension in your browser, you'll be prompted to create an account using the extension instead.

 After you set up your account, we'll add you to your organization's plan.